 Making Mindfulness Practical in Business

-The concept and practice of mindfulness is becoming all the rage.
+The practice of mindfulness is becoming all the rage.
 Our fast-paced, high-tech lives have left many of us too stressed out to be happy.
 And it’s becoming increasingly difficult to find meaning and purpose in what we do, something becoming increasingly important for future generations.
 Mindfulness at work is a recipe for productivity and can enhance a sense of purpose.

-Making mindfulness practical in businessHowever, there are other ways you can practice mindfulness, such as gardening, exercising, cleaning, being with friends, having a cup of coffee, etc. Really, with enough practice and focus, mindfulness is something you can, and maybe should, be doing at all times.
+There are many ways you can practice mindfulness, such as gardening, exercising, cleaning, being with friends, having a cup of coffee, etc. Really, with enough practice and focus, mindfulness is something you can be doing every day.

-But how do mindfulness and business go together?
 In many ways, our high-speed, high-stress lifestyles are a product of business having too prominent a role in our lives.
 The push to grow and do more is a huge cause of stress.
 Yet mindfulness and business do not need to be separate and embracing mindfulness can actually make your business better.

 Related reading: "Can Mindfulness Help You Run Your Business?"